 Work in those portions of Riverfront Area found to be significant to the preservation and protection of wildlife habitat shall not impair its capacity to provide important wildlife habitat functions.
 An activity or activities on a single lot that cumulatively alters up to 5,000 square feet of land in this resource area found to be significant to the protection of wildlife habitat per Section 2.6(1)(a)6. above, shall not be deemed to impair its capacity to provide important wildlife habitat functions.
 Additional alterations beyond this threshold may be permitted if they will not impair the capacity of the Riverfront Area to preserve or protect important wildlife habitat functions in accordance with the wildlife habitat assessment procedure and mitigation of altered habitat requirements found in Section 2.10 below.

-Work within the Riverfront Area that does not meet the wildlife habitat assessment threshold at Section 2.6(4)(a)4.a.3) above that results in the removal of a tree or trees (dbh 5 inches or larger) within the Riverfront Area shall require the planting of one replacement tree for each tree that is removed.
-The proposed replacement tree(s) shall be of a native species, have a caliper of at least 1.5 inches, be located to optimize the contribution to the Bylaw Interests and Values, and be monitored for two growing seasons after planting.
+Work within the Riverfront Area that does not meet the wildlife habitat assessment threshold at Section 2.6(4)(a)4.a.3) above that results in the removal of a tree or trees (dbh 5 inches or larger) The proposed replacement tree(s) shall be of a native species, have a caliper of at least 1.5 inches, be located to optimize the contribution to the Bylaw Interests and Values, and be monitored for two growing seasons after planting.
 Alternatively, the applicant may propose a functionally equivalent mitigation plan to the above replacement tree(s) that may include native trees, shrubs, and ground cover and/or invasive species removal with a proposed monitoring plan that serves to benefit the Bylaw Interests and Values of the Riverfront Area.

 The proposed activity shall not impair groundwater or surface water quality by incorporating erosion and sedimentation controls and other measures to attenuate non-point source pollution.

 Activities proposed within Riverfront Area shall not impair its capacity to provide for recreation.

+Activities proposed within Riverfront Area shall not impair its capacity to provide resilience to climate change.

 The limit of work shall be clearly identified on the plan and in the field and appropriate erosion and sedimentation control measures shall be implemented and maintained throughout construction.
 No silt or sediment may be permitted to enter any Bylaw Resource Area outside of the Limit of Work during or subsequent to construction.